Warthog710/Tower-Defense-Game/README.md

 * [ ] Add more waves of enemies.
 * [ ] GameObjectFactory???
 Make a factory pattern for all the gameobjects rather than several different factory patterns.
 * [ ] Add sound using a sound strategy.
+* [ ] Keep towers from being placed on top of each other.
+* [ ] Show tower stats before placing (cancel placement button in lower right?)
+* [ ] Add a place for the rules so players can read them.
+* [ ] Add a button to speed up the game.
+* [ ] Make resistances adaptive and have them change each wave.
+* [ ] Add start screen (with level selection, rules, ect)
+* [ ] Once the towers and aliens are done, spend some time balancing the game, not too hard, but a new player shouldn't win on their first try.

 <b>Finished Tasks:</b>